syncweek-react-aad/react-aad/README.md

 ### Prerequisites

 - [node.js](https://nodejs.org/en/)
-- [Register an app](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) in AzureAD to get a `clientId` and `authorityUrl`.
+- [Register an app](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) in AzureAD to get a `clientId`.
 You will need to [follow additional steps](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration) to enable the app for your SPA site.

 ### Installation